 The capture was made in the Antarctic waters of the Ross Sea.
 The ship's crew froze the squid in a cubic meter of water and transferred it to New Zealand's national museum (Te Papa Tongarewa).
 The largest ever Colossal Squid specimen caught before has a weight of only 195 kilos (~ 450 pounds).

 - The species holds the Guinness world record for biggest eyes among all animals.
 The 2007 specimen eyes were 27 cm (11 in) wide, with a lens 12 cm (4.7 in) across.
 This is the largest eye ever recorded on any known animal.
 These measurements were taken from the partly collapsed specimen.
 When alive, the eyes were probably 30 to 40 cm (12 to 16 in) wide!

-- The beak found in the 2007 specimen was considerably smaller than some found in the stomachs of sperm whales, suggesting that colossal squids may reach way larger sizes.
+- The beak found in the 2007 specimen was considerably smaller than some recovered by the stomachs of sperm whales, suggesting that colossal squids may reach much larger sizes.

-- The Colossal Squid was first identified in 1925.
-It was found in the stomach of a dead Sperm Whale.
-It took many decades until 1981 for one to be captured alive in a net.
+- The Colossal Squid was first identified in 1925, using the remains found in the stomach of a dead sperm whale.
+It took many decades until 1981, for one to be captured alive in a net.